NGC 2129

 The group is dominated by two close B-Type stars, HD 250289 (B2III) and HD 250290 (B3I).
 With the two stars sharing the same proper motion and radial velocity it is likely that the two constitute a binary system.

+On 21 December 2010 it was occulted by the Moon during a Total Lunar Eclipse (the December 2010 lunar eclipse) over Japan, the North Pacific and North America.
+This will happen again during the December 2029 lunar eclipse over South America, the Atlantic Ocean and Africa, and again on 21 December 2094 over New Guinea, Northern Australia and the Pacific Ocean.